 Most of us lack the scientific, mathematical, and computer skills required to construct reliable load planning & route optimization systems.
 System developers frequently spend years learning and developing their abilities at excellent universities.
-However, it usually means they do not have a good sense of the practical factors.
+However, it usually means they do not have a good sense of practical factors.
 Look for a vendor that has a well-balanced development team.
-Great scientists and logisticians work in the top companies.
+Great scientists and logisticians work in top companies.

 What Is The Load Planning Software Development Process in Ardas?

 During development, before moving from the current stage to the next, it is necessary to complete each of its steps, for which they should be better understood.
 In this regard, the first three stages try to answer the test questions, and the last three are optimized to achieve actual results.

 Let's take a closer look at each stage and analyze the results, some of which you may want to optimize for your specific situation.

 This is how your project gets born.
 At this stage, all the paperwork takes place that will legally protect your intellectual property.
 Therefore, first of all, we will sign a non-disclosure agreement (NDA).

 Further at this stage, we will arrange our first calls and discussions, during which we will find out your vision of the SaaS product, decide on the set of technologies, and offer a team of specialists with the necessary skills.

 We always study the stack of technologies and come prepared for any issues that might appear on the way.